network-observability/network-observability-lab/setup/README.md

 You're now ready to begin setting up the DigitalOcean droplet.
 Use the command `netobs setup deploy` to start the process.
 This script will initiate an Ansible playbook that will prompt you to specify the characteristics of your droplet, such as its size, region, and other details.
 Follow the prompts similar to those shown in the figure below, and the provisioning will commence, setting up the environment automatically.

-On your local or "control" machine run the command to setup the droplet:
+On your local or "control" machine run the command to set the droplet up:

 ```bash
 # Go to your forked repository and check netobs command capabilities